metabase/metabase/docs/databases/connections/databricks.md

 ## Limitations

+- You can only sync one catalog.
-Currently, you can't sync Databricks's `samples` catalog.
+- You can't sync Databricks's legacy catalogs, including the `samples` or `hive_metastore` catalogs.